The Principal is responsible for the overall operation of the University. As Vice-Chancellor he confers degrees on behalf of the Chancellor.

-He is President of the Senatus Academicus and ex-officio, a member of the University Court.
-The Principal is nominated by the Curators of Patronage and appointed by the University Court.
+The Principal is President of the Senatus Academicus and ex-officio, a member of the University Court.
+He is nominated by the Curators of Patronage and appointed by the University Court.

 As Vice-Chancellor he confers degrees on behalf of the Chancellor HRH The Princess Royal.